 About the event

-If any of the courses you wish to attend are full or you cannot make the date, please let us know so that we can register your interest and let you know of opportunities planned for the future.
-You can contact us on: email@example.com or Tel: 01473 890 089.
+If the course you wish to attend is full or you cannot make the date, please let us know so that we can register your interest and let you know of opportunities planned for the future.
+You can contact us on: firstname.lastname@example.org or Tel: 01473 890 089.

 Additional booking informationPlease note this is a course for 18+ adults only.
 Thank you

 People with limited mobility please contact organiser in advance